 Implant-secured dentures are worth it because they:

-• Ensure dentures last longer
+- Ensure dentures last longer

-• Support healthy jaw bone and gum tissue
+- Support healthy jaw bone and gum tissue

-• Improve bite function
+- Improve bite function

-• Combat facial sagging
+- Combat facial sagging

-Do dentures affect taste?
+Do dentures affect your sense of taste?

-Why can’t I bite with removable dentures?
+Why is it hard to bite with removable dentures?

 Can you sleep with implant dentures in your mouth?